clearcare/policies/source/sections/09-configuration_management_policy.md

 ### 9.3.3 Provisioning Management Systems

-1. Provisioning management systems such salt servers, LDAP servers, or VPN appliances follows the same procedure as [provisioning a production system](09-configuration_management_policy.md#93-provisioning-production-systems).
+1. Provisioning management systems such as LDAP servers or VPN appliances follows the same procedure as [provisioning a production system](09-configuration_management_policy.md#93-provisioning-production-systems).

 ## 9.4 Changing Existing Systems